alanng10/class-lang/Doc/Article/Word/a.md

 to all, local, child, and self.
 The meanings are not tagged with the existence of processing.
 The words are suitable for use in abstract when inner processings are not to be shown.

+Words "inf", "while", and "return" have meanings that are conditionally, conditionally trigger again, and refer result.
+The meanings are not tagged with the existence of processing.
+The words are suitable for use in abstract when inner processings are not to be shown.